Last Updated on June 21, 2023 by Ellen

-For reconstruction implants, the remaining skin over the chest must be stretched over time to accommodate the new material inside the replacement breast; additional surgeries often are needed for shifting; there is an infection risk; sometimes the body rejects the implant; there is a risk the implant will leak and need immediate treatment; implants must be replaced approximately every 10 years.
+For reconstruction implants, the remaining skin over the chest must be stretched over time to accommodate the new material inside the replacement breast; additional surgeries often are needed for shifting; there is an infection risk; sometimes the body rejects the implant; it’s possible the implant will leak and need immediate treatment; implants must be replaced approximately every 10 years.

 “Flap” reconstruction is another option for some women.
-Tissue from another part of the body is moved to the new, recreated breast.
+Surgoens move tissue from another part of the body to the new, recreated breast.
 The biggest risk is total failure – meaning the rebuild didn’t work, the tissue is dead or dying, and the process has to start all over.
-Another risk: weakened muscles in areas where healthy tissue was taken.
+Another risk: muscles are weakened in areas where healthy tissue was taken.

 Not all doctors review the risks with their patients.
 Additionally, many doctors assume a woman wants to reconstruct her breast(s), and they don’t always present the flat option to their patients.